sagemath/sagewiki_to_gh-2022-10-10/days4/projects/packaging.md

  * didier deshommes: Improve support for '''SAGE on NexentaOS'''.
 Several packages need to be patched. [didier: almost done]
  * sage -optional : It would be useful to list the size of each package together with this.
 Also when doing sage -i optional, to tell the user about the size of the package.

-{{{
-When doing sage -i a.spkg, you can find the size of each package you're downloading:
+''When doing sage -i a.spkg, you can find the size of each package you're downloading'':
-size:  0.00  MB
+{{{size:  0.00  MB
 http://www.sagemath.org//packages/standard/README --> README
 [.]
 size:  0.00  MB